On this pagetap to expand

 POST /api/status-page/[slug]/incidents

 Business plan only.
-This is available under Status Page → Settings.
+Available under Status Page → Settings.

 Use the Custom CSS textarea to override the look of your public and secure status pages.